gvsurenderreddy/unattended-isos/README.md

 # unattended-isos
 Script to make unattended iso for use with libvirt/kvm this is meant to be used in conjunction with some for of config management or automated scripted install method, so obviously the default user/pass should be changes ASAP!

+Only works with Ubuntu at present, should be trivial to add other distros

+## Ubuntu

-This script will download the all the latest isos for Ubuntu LTS from http://releases.ubuntu.com/ and convert them into an unattended installer with the following details:
+The script will download the all the latest isos for Ubuntu LTS from http://releases.ubuntu.com/ and convert them into an unattended installer with the following details:

 hostname: ubuntu
 user: ubuntu